makimoto-ai/kawa/README.md

 ## 🗺️ Roadmap

-- **Now:** post-conversation transcription API, the interactive playground, and the MIT-licensed orchestration layer.
 - **H2 2026:** real-time transcription API, a self-hostable pipeline, and more Asia-Pacific jurisdictions.
 - **2027:** progressive opening of all internal pipeline components.